BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     happens outside of their weighted drop pool, but I can't seem to figure out where that is.
   * I think Biker Badasses, etc, have pretty anemic drops at the moment.
+* Add in level names to our hotfixes which could technically use them
+* Also maybe set up our own prefix on all our hotfix names, so there's very little chance of ever conflicting with someone else's names.

 Mod Construction / Implementation Details
 -----------------------------------------